ernnst/ernnst.github.io/_posts/2020-07-13-github-uptime-and-microsoft.markdown

 ##### 2020 May - 2020 July
 ![2020 May - 2020 July](/assets/images/2020/github-2020-05.jpg)

 It's not only Git Operations, but other services too.
-Explore their [uptime page](https://www.githubstatus.com/uptime) and you'll see similar pattern for other services.
-API Requests, Webhooks, Issues, Pull Requests, Projects were having downtimes even more often than Git Operations.
+Explore their [uptime page](https://www.githubstatus.com/uptime) and you'll see similar pattern.
+API Requests, Web-hooks, Issues, Pull Requests, Projects were having downtimes even more often than Git Operations.

 Let's hope it's temporary and GitHub error 500 won't become their own version of Blue Screen of Death.
 In this case it would be Green Screen of Death (GSoD or GhSoD).